quiverjs/quiverjs/README.md

 Quiver have many features that are different from traditional web frameworks.
 In particular:

-  - **Composabile Components** - Quiver components are small snippets of code that can easily be reused and composed into larger applications.
+  - **Composabile Components** - Quiver components are small snippets of plain functions that can easily be reused and composed into larger applications.

   - **Functional Programming** - Quiver makes use of many advanced functional programming concepts borrowed from Haskell.
 As a result Quiver code base is simpler, cleaner, composable, and more maintainable.

   - **Plain JavaScript** - Despite being type-heavy and functional, Quiver is written in plain JavaScript.
 This allows easy integration with existing JavaScript libraries and ecosystem.
 Quiver makes use the latest ES2016+ standard and harness the power of JavaScript, such as prototypal programming and iterators.

   - **CSP Channel** - Quiver data streams are implemented as CSP-like (Communicating Sequential Process) channels.
-This simplifies the channel implementation and decouple the channel implementation from raw data sources.
+This simplifies the channel implementation and decouple it from raw data sources/sinks.
 Quiver also introduce the concept of streamable object to allow optimization when transferring data between raw sources and sinks.

-  - **Standard Input/Output** - For back end API components, Quiver specifies a Unix-process-like interface with an argument map, input read stream, and returning result stream.
+  - **Standard Input/Output Streams** - For back end API components, Quiver specifies a Unix-process-like interface with an argument map, input read stream, and returning result stream.

   - **Combinator Pattern** - Quiver makes use of the combinator pattern in Haskell to compose components.
-As a result Quiver code looks like EDSL (Embedded DSL) rather than regular JavaScript.
+As a result Quiver code looks like EDSL (Embedded Domain Specific Language) rather than regular JavaScript.

   - **Functional Reactive Programming (FRP)** - For front end UI components, Quiver provides an FRP-like signal construct and virtual DOM to map between the change in application state and resulting layout.